 With Lilia now by his side.
 Shaun finally had the perfect partner to help bring his dream to life.
-Tapping into his firefighting background, the Pump House concept was devised.
-They built it based on the simple idea of combining beer with pizza (who knew right?) and never compromising on the quality of the food.
+Tapping into his firefighting background, the Pump House concept was devised based on the simple idea of combining beer with pizza (who knew right?) and never compromising on the quality of the food.

-They found the perfect location at 5 Orange Lane in downtown Moncton, installed a wood fired pizza oven and built a small brewhouse.
-The beer started brewing in July of 1999 and the Brewpub opened in September.
+They found the perfect location at 5 Orange Lane in downtown Moncton, installed a wood-fired pizza oven and built a small brewhouse.
+The first batch of beer started brewing in July of 1999 and the Brewpub opened that September.

 With Lilia in charge of running the brewpub, Shaun focussed on the beer.

-After that original Cadian Cream Ale was perfected, the lineup was rounded out with Pail Ale, Scotch Ale, Muddy River Stout and Fire Chief's Red Ale - all of which are still in production today.
+After that original Cadian Cream Ale was perfected, the lineup was rounded out with Pail Ale, Scotch Ale, Muddy River Stout and Fire Chief's Red Ale - all of which are still brewed and enjoyed to this day.
 Blueberry Ale would follow soon after as a seasonal offering and quickly became so popular that it was added to the full-time roster.

 The beer was an immediate hit and the need to expand became quickly apparent.
-In 2002, they purchased a building on Mill Rd. and began building the full-scale production and packaging facility to allow them to start selling their beer right across New Brunswick.
+In 2002, they purchased a building on Mill Rd. and began constructing the full-scale production and packaging facility to allow them to start selling their beer all across New Brunswick.

-The next huge milestone came in 2005 when after winning the most medals of any other brewery in the country, the Pump House was awarded the prestigious honour of Canadian Brewery of the Year.
+The next huge milestone came in 2005 – when after winning the most medals of any other brewery in the country – Pump House was awarded the prestigious honour of Canadian Brewery of the Year.

 Since that incredible day, they have won many more awards, medals and trophies and continue to experiment, innovate and brew beer that people love.

-Up until 2016, Blueberry Ale was by far their most popular and top seller.
-Then the idea of creating another fruit based beer was floated around the brewery as an idea for a summer seasonal offering.
+Until 2016, Blueberry Ale was by far the most popular and top seller.
+The idea of creating another fruit based beer was floated around the brewery as an option for a summer seasonal offering.

 Radlers had been around for decades, but traditionally had been created by mixing beer with fruit juice.
 Although tasty, that would both dilute the alcohol content as well as reduce the carbonation.

-The success of the Crafty Radler also raised the profile of all the Pump House beers and has allowed the brewery to expand the Pump House's reach into other markets across Canada and into the United States.
+The success of the Crafty Radler also raised the profile of all Pump House beers and has allowed the brewery to expand their reach into other markets across Canada and into the United States.

-In December 2020, Shaun and Lilia decided it was time to enjoy the fruits of their labours and pass the torch to a group of new owners who shared the same passion and desire to create a legacy of great craft beer in Atlantic Canada and beyond.
+In December 2020, Shaun and Lilia decided it was time to enjoy the fruits of their labours and pass the torch to a new owners who shared the same passion and desire to create a lasting legacy of brewing world-class craft beer.

-With renewed energy and inspiration, the owners consisting of Brian Harriman, Brad Devarennes and Kolin Barley plan on expanding on the strong foundation built by the Frasers and taking the Pump House brand to new heights!
+With fresh energy and inspiration, the new owners consisting of Brian Harriman, Brad Devarennes and Kolin Barley continue to expand on the strong foundation built by the Frasers, taking the Pump House brand to new heights.

 From the bottom of our hearts

-Finally, our company would not have come this far without the tremendous support from the great people of Moncton, the beautiful folks from every corner of New Brunswick, our awesome fans in Nova Scotia, PEI, Newfoundland and Labrador, everyone else that supports us from across Canada.
+Finally, Pump House would not have come this far without the tremendous support from the great people of Moncton, the beautiful folks from every corner of New Brunswick, our awesome fans in Nova Scotia, PEI, Newfoundland and Labrador and everyone else that supports us from right across Canada.